dapr/docs/daprdocs/content/en/reference/api/actors_api.md

 | `dueTime` | Specifies the time after which the reminder is invoked.
 Its format should be [time.ParseDuration](https://pkg.go.dev/time#ParseDuration)
 | `period` | Specifies the period between different invocations.
 Its format should be [time.ParseDuration](https://pkg.go.dev/time#ParseDuration) or ISO 8601 duration format with optional recurrence.
 | `ttl` | Sets time at or interval after which the timer or reminder will be expired and deleted.
 Its format should be [time.ParseDuration format](https://pkg.go.dev/time#ParseDuration), RFC3339 date format, or ISO 8601 duration format.
 | `data` |  A string value and can be any related content.
 Content is returned when the reminder expires.
+For example this may be useful for returning a URL or anything related to the content.

 `period` field supports `time.Duration` format and ISO 8601 format with some limitations.
 For `period`, only duration format of ISO 8601 duration `Rn/PnYnMnWnDTnHnMnS` is supported. `Rn/` specifies that the reminder will be invoked `n` number of times.